Fill the Stage

 July 10, 2025 by Daniel Dignan Leave a Comment

-This is a classic story about how to find happiness.
-Published one hundred years before the American War for Independence, it is one of the most widely read books ever.
-Some of the greatest writers read it.
-The greatest preacher in British history read it every year.
-Interestingly, the author, John Buynan, wrote it in prison.
+This is a story about a man’s quest to find the most valuable of all treasures.
+It is one of the most read books of all time.
+Abraham Lincoln was deeply influenced by it.
+Charles Spurgeon, England’s greatest preacher, read it every year.
+Interestingly, the author, wrote it in prison.

 I recommend purchasing a book with illustrations.